JitendraDew009/Python-Code-Fundamentals-and-Games/README.md

 # Python-Code-Fundamentals-and-Games
-I practiced all python code fundamentals and games.
-So I can easily review and recall the examples.
+I have practiced all Python fundamentals and developed text-based games, which allows me to easily review, revise, and recall the concepts with practical examples.
 <br>
 Author - Jitendra Dewangan